Dysphagia/Difficulty Swallowing

 • Pain or discomfort when swallowing

-• Sensation of food getting stuck in the throat or chest
+• A sensation of food getting stuck in the throat or chest

 • Coughing or choking during or after eating